-In 2013, the Washington DC office will celebrate its 50th Anniversary in the nation’s capital.
-The Firm opened its doors in DC in 1963 with just 3 lawyers and has grown to be one of the city’s largest law firms, home to nearly 290 lawyers and policy professionals.
+Sidley’s Washington DC office opened its doors in 1963 with just three lawyers and has grown to be one of the city’s largest law firms, home to more than 300 lawyers and policy professionals.
 Located on K Street, two blocks from the White House, we work at the crossroads of law and policy, providing comprehensive regulatory, policy and litigation services to domestic and international clients in numerous industries.

 Many of our lawyers possess an invaluable perspective garnered from years of experience in prior government service.
 Dozens of DC lawyers have held high-level positions at the Justice Department, other federal departments and agencies, the White House, and on Capitol Hill.
 More than 70 DC lawyers have served as clerks in federal and state courts across the country, including 16 who served as U.S. Supreme Court clerks.